-22. Effects of COVID-19
+Effect of COVID-19

 On 11 March 2020, the World Health Organization declared the outbreak of the coronavirus (COVID-19) as a global pandemic.
 As a result, economic uncertainties have arisen and consumer spending has reduced thereby affecting international trade.
 Whilst these events have had a limited impact on the Company's operations to date, these would have an increased implication on the Company's results of operations if the weakened economic environment continues.
 Given the uncertainty related to the duration and effect of this pandemic, the impact on the Company's financial statements cannot be currently estimated.
-The spread of COVID 19 pandemic may impact the operations of the Company for short-term.
-The possible short-term impact will not change in management's going concern assessment or business strategy.